jbc-cp/csc202-assignments/projects/3/ass3a.md

 A Huffman Tree or HTree is a binary tree of HNode's and HLeaf's.

-* An HNode contains an occurrence count for that tree, and a left and a right HTree.
+* An HNode contains an occurrence count for that tree, a character, and a left and a right HTree.
 An HLeaf contains only a character and an occurrence count.

-(Note: In the given PDF, the nodes also contain a character, for use in unambiguous ordering.
-As long as we insert the trees into the sorted list in the same order, we don't need to worry about this.)
+(Note: The character in the HNode isn't really necessary... but having a character here, and using it in the way specified in the PDF, makes it easier to grade the submissions, by ensuring that there's only one way to build the tree.)

 ### Build a Huffman Tree